 And a big hug to my away team, Tom, Terry, Pat, and Jackie—all of whom made it safely back to the mothership after a much deserved beer at Al the Wop's.

-I confess I'm more than a little jealous of authors whose novels involve full-on world-building.
+little jealous of authors whose novels involve full-on world-building.
 It's not part of my skill set, though I often wish it were.
-What an amazing talent to be able to create a completely new and wondrous world in which to place your characters and have their story play out.
-More importantly (here comes the writer's envy) to be in control of that world and not be limited to the realities of an actual physical location—one readers might know.
+What an amazing talent to be able to

+option to the already overflowing toy box of genre choices.
 The setting for Delta Legend goes by both the Sacramento-San Joaquin Delta and the California Delta.
 I refer to it by both names in the book.
 It was definitely challenging to describe this unique area in a way that would give people who've never been there a visceral sense of the place.
 But that's my job, right?

 Author smiles with self-satisfaction